-Your surgeon will instruct you as to when you should make an appointment to return to his office.
+Your surgeon will make an appointment to return to the office, usually about 4 weeks after surgery.

 Transitioning Home

 PREPARING TO RETURN HOME

 You'll be ready to go home once you're able to walk safely and your surgeon and anesthesiologist determine that you are ready for dismissal.
 You must arrange for someone to stay with you when you go home or you will not be released from the Surgery Center in a timely manner.